schollz/dnb.lua/README.md

   --trunc value
       probability of truncation (0-100%, default 5%)

+  --half value
+      probability of slow down (0-100%, default 5%)

   --deviation value
       probability of deviating from base pattern (0-100%, default 30%)

   --kick value
       probability of snapping a kick to down beat (0-100%, default 80%)

+  --kick-mix value
+      volume of added kick in dB (default -6)

   --snare value
       probability of snapping a snare to up beat (0-100%, default 50%)

+  --snare-mix value
+      volume of added snare in dB (default -6)
 ```

 ## example